 Meaning and History

 Football was the first sport that students participated in.
 The team began competing in 1888.
 Other sports emerged in the 20th century.
-The most successful teams are women’s field hockey and men’s golf, which have each won three national NCAA championships.
+Women’s field hockey and men’s golf are the most successful teams, winning three national NCAA championships.

-The logo of the university’s sports movement has changed at least three times, which was associated with changes in leadership.
+The logo of the university’s sports movement has changed at least three times, which was associated with leadership changes.

 What is Wake Forest Demon Deacons?